csci344/spring2025/pages/_topics/topic05.md

 ---
 layout: topic
-title: Intro to Client-Side JavaScript
+title: "JavaScript: Foundational Concepts"
 description: >
-    JavaScript is the "most popular programming language in the world"
+    JavaScript is a versatile, high-level programming language that runs in web browsers, enabling interactivity and dynamic content.
+It allows developers to manipulate the Document Object Model (DOM) and implement features like animations, forms, and real-time updates.
+This unit introduces core JavaScript concepts like variables, data types, functions, loops, and event handling.
+By the end of this section, you will know enough to start building simple, interactive web applications.
 type: topic
 num: 5
 draft: 0